Iowa City, Iowa: 1970 riots

-The Iowa Alumni Review includes an article about the fire in which the author states: "Only the ends stayed upright. ...
-On the south, Lou Kelly's Writing lab bearing the sign 'another mother for peace,' escaped."
-There was a second, smaller fire on Saturday evening in a restroom in the East Hall Annex.
+The June–July 1970 issue of the Iowa Alumni Review documented the fire, reporting that structural damage was extensive, with only the building's end walls remaining intact.
 By Sunday morning, President Boyd gave students the option to leave.
 Classes were not cancelled, but students could leave and take the grade they currently had.
 An account of the May 1970 protests can be read in the June–July issue of the Iowa Alumni Review.

 In his autobiography, My Iowa Journey: The Life Story of the University of Iowa's First African American Professor, Philip Hubbard (University Vice-Provost in 1970) gives an administrator's perspective of all the protests of the 1960s.
-He supported the students' right to protest and in 1966 stated:

-"Students should not accept everything that is dished out to them.
+He supported the students' right to protest and in 1966 stated: "Students should not accept everything that is dished out to them.
 We don't want to dictate what they should or should not do.
 However, student demonstrations should remain within the law and good taste without interfering with the university's primary purpose of instructing students."

 During this time, there was also a strong ROTC presence on campus.
 Their presence on campus and the academic credit they received for their service was called into question by both students and faculty in the spring of 1970, but Boyd said he could not abolish ROTC.
 The Alumni Review had an article called "ROTC: Alive and well at Iowa" in the December 1969 issue which helps provide a more complete picture of this period in history.